Psychology

 PSY 352hb Seminar: Topics in Advanced Clinical Psychology-High-Risk Behaviors in Psychopathology (4 Credits)

 This seminar focuses on a comprehensive understanding of the science, study and treatment of high-risk behaviors in severe psychopathology.
 Discussions include: alcohol/substance use, disordered eating, impulsivity, and self-injurious thoughts and behaviors.
 Readings involve empirical studies and theoretical papers that have shaped the study of these behaviors and their relationship/presence in DSM-5.
 Students evaluate published research based on theory, methodological rigor, ethical considerations, diversity/inclusion and current gaps in the literature that contribute to difficulty in predicting and treating high-risk behaviors in clinical practice.
 Prerequisites: PSY 100 and PSY 150 or equivalent.
 PSY 202 or SDS 201 strongly recommended.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {N}

 Fall, Spring, Variable